Updated extract from: Apeiron, Vol. 2, Nr. 1 January 1995

 examine

-can be detected in space.
-In molecular hydrogen, there are two protons
+in space.
+In molecular hydrogen, there are two protons and two

-that interaction with visible or infrared light cannot break or even
+such that interaction with visible or infrared light cannot

 3